bitlogik/uniblow/README.md

     def transfer(self, amount, to_account, fee):
      ... transfer to pay x coin unit to an external account and return txid ... fee is 0, 1 or 2 : "economic", "normal", "fast"

+    def transfer_all(self, to_account, fee_priority):
+     ... transfer all the wallet to an address (minus fee) ... fee is 0, 1 or 2 : "economic", "normal", "fast"
 ```